jerryhouuu/Draw-Gradient-Alpha-Rectangle-using-openCV/README.md

-# Draw a rectangle with Gradient Color using PpenCV
+# Draw a rectangle with Gradient Color using OpenCV
 ### Example
 ```python
 import cv2